mlrun/mlrun/docs/serving/use-cases.md

     fn.invoke('/v2/models/model1/infer', body={"inputs": [5]})
 ```

-The Serving function supports the same protocol used in KFServing V2 and Triton Serving framework.
+The serving function supports the same protocol used in KFServing V2 and Triton Serving framework.
 To invoke the model, to use following url: `<function-host>/v2/models/model1/infer`.

 See the [**serving protocol specification**](./model-api.html) for details.